How to find quality clothes this Second Hand September

 Ebay logo on a black background.

 Online auction site eBay has been a thrifting staple for many years.
-Take some time to play around with the filters and once you’ve nailed it, save the search so you can come back to it later or set up alerts.
 The bidding element can be quite fun, if a little addictive, but you can set a price limit so you don’t go over budget.
+Use fiters to narrow your search then save the search and/or set up alerts.

 Don’t fancy bidding?
 Filter by ‘buy it now’ items but make sure listings include photos taken by the seller that indicate they’re genuinely pre-loved (not dropshipped or mass-produced).
 Other filters we recommend are setting your location to UK only then specifying category, size, brand, and price range.